gitluin/peachbar/README.md

 You should use an `sxhkdrc` like the example in the `sara` repository for `amixer` controls, etc. to properly signal `peachbar` to update.
 * Symlink the files from this repository to `/usr/local/bin/`.
 * Add `peachbar-start.sh &` to `~/.xinitrc` **before** ending the file with `exec sara` or `exec peachbar-startsara.sh`.
-* Place `peachbar-battery.rules` in `/etc/udev/rules.d/` (Currently this script doesn't work, but I'll fix it).
+* Place `peachbar-battery.rules` in `/etc/udev/rules.d/`.
 * Run `sudo udevadm control --reload` to ensure the rules take effect at the moment, or you could reboot.
-Per the [ArchWiki](https://wiki.archlinux.org/index.php/Udev): "However, the rules are not re-triggered automatically on already existing devices", and last I checked the battery is already existing.
-Make sure to replace the `/home/` location in this file with yours.
+Per the [ArchWiki](https://wiki.archlinux.org/index.php/Udev): "However, the rules are not re-triggered automatically on already existing devices", and last I checked the battery is already existing. **Make sure to replace the `/home/ishmael/` locations in this file with yours**.
 * To properly integrate with `sara` and `lemonbar`, adjust the `barpx` variable in `sara/config.h` as desired, and then in `~/.xinitrc`, use `exec peachbar-startsara.sh` instead of `exec sara`.
 This creates an instance of [lemonbar with Xft support](https://github.com/krypt-n/bar) that is identical to the bar that was originally in v1.0.
 	* You will have to install `lemonbar-xft` separately for this to work.
 * Make sure you go over the shell scripts to verify that everything matches your system (like using something other than `amixer` or `light` for audio or brightness).